Incubate-or-Intubate/realtime-datawarehousing/README.md

     | Output Kafka record key format    | `JSON`                                      |
     | Tasks                             | `1`                                         |

-Let the connectors provision and/or troubleshoot any failures that occur.
-Each connector will begin capturing data automatically.
+Launch the connector.
+Once both are fully provisioned, check for and troubleshoot any failures that occur.
+Properly configured, each connector begins reading data automatically.

 > **Note:** *Only the `products.orders` table emits an ongoing stream of records.
-The others have their records produced to topics as part of their initial snapshot, then nothing else happens.
-You will see low/no throughput to the corresponding topics over time.*
+The others have their records produced to their topics from an initial snapshot only.
+After that, they do nothing more.
+The connector throughput will accordingly drop to zero over time.*

 <br>